csg523/project-p2-aoa-controller/README.md

 Design and implement an **embedded safety controller for managing aircraft angle-of-attack (AoA)**.

-The system receives **two independent AoA sensor values** and determines whether the aircraft can continue to be controlled by the **pilot or autopilot**, or whether **automatic AoA-based intervention** is required to prevent unsafe flight conditions.
+The system receives **three independent AoA sensor values** and determines whether the aircraft can continue to be controlled by the **pilot or autopilot**, or whether **automatic AoA-based intervention** is required to prevent unsafe flight conditions.

 The system shall:
-- Continuously monitor two AoA sensor inputs
+- Continuously monitor three AoA sensor inputs
 - Determine whether the current AoA is within safe operating limits
 - Allow pilot or autopilot control when AoA is safely within limits
 - Detect when AoA is **approaching unsafe or critical limits**